-382 The Smith Elementary School and Hope Plantation cores represent the second and third records of OAE2 on the US Atlantic Coastal Plain.
-As such, they provide important insight into a surprisingly 383 understudied region.
-In the modern ocean, about 85% of organic carbon burial occurs along continental 384 385 margins (e.g., Burdige, 2007).
-A survey of all known OAE2 localities with a complete carbon isotope excursion and TOC data by Owens et al. (2018) found that there is a significant amount of "missing" 386 387 organic carbon when reconstructed organic carbon burial is compared to "expected" carbon burial based 388 on carbon isotope data.
-This was based on 170 sites which, with some extrapolation, represent just 13% 389 of total Cenomanian-Turonian global ocean area, which meant that similar values had to be assumed for 390 the rest of the seafloor (Owens et al., 2018).
-OAE2 is perhaps the best studied event of the Cretaceous, 391 but these results suggest a clear need for additional sites to better constrain paleoceanographic and

-392 paleoenvironmental changes during this event.
-By adding additional OAE2 sites on the Atlantic Coastal393 Plain our results help to constrain the contribution of these areas to global carbon burial.
+363 The Smith Elementary School and Hope Plantation cores represent the second and third records 364 of OAE2 on the US Atlantic Coastal Plain.
+As such, they provide important insight into a surprisingly 365 understudied region.
+In the modern ocean, about 85% of organic carbon burial occurs along continental 366 margins (e.g., Burdige, 2007).
+A survey of all known OAE2 localities with a complete carbon isotope 367 excursion and TOC data by Owens et al. (2018) found that there is a significant amount of "missing" 368 organic carbon when reconstructed organic carbon burial is compared to "expected" carbon burial based 369 on carbon isotope data.
+This was based on 170 sites which, with some extrapolation, represent just 13% 370 of total Cenomanian-Turonian ocean area, which meant that similar values had to be assumed for the rest 371 of the seafloor (Owens et al., 2018).
+OAE2 is perhaps the best studied event of the Cretaceous, but these 372 results suggest a clear need for additional sites to better constrain paleoceanographic and 373 paleoenvironmental changes during this event.
+By adding additional OAE2 sites on the Atlantic Coastal 374 Plain our results help to constrain the contribution of these areas to global carbon burial.
+375 Van Helmond et al. (2014) point out that TOC is lower in the Bass River core than other OAE2 376 sections in the North Atlantic region, but our results indicate that Bass River is about average for inner 377 continental shelf deposits (Figure 7).
+Average TOC during OAE2 at Bass River is 1.1 wt% (van 378 Helmond, 2014); this is slightly higher than Smith Elementary (0.83 wt%) and Hope Plantation (0.63 379 wt%) and slightly lower than the next closest published shelf site to the southwest, the Sun Spinks core in 380 Mississippi (1.4 wt %, Lowery et al., 2017).
+Sequence stratigraphic analysis of Cenomanian/Turonian 381 sediments of the Clubhouse and Bass River formations show that these sediments represent maximum sea 382 level rise across the boundary on the Atlantic Coastal Plain (Aleman Gonzalez et al., 2020; Miller et al., 383 2004).
+The location of the Hope Plantation core (lowest TOC values) higher on the inner paleoshelf 384 relative to Smith Elementary School and Bass River (higher TOC values) suggests that TOC wt% on the 385 shelf during OAE2 was, at least in part, a function of paleodepth.
+To be sure, these are certainly lower

-394 Van Helmond et al. (2014) point out that TOC is lower in the Bass River core than other OAE2 sections in the North Atlantic region, but our results indicate that Bass River is about average for inner 395 396 continental shelf deposits (Figure 8).
-Average TOC during OAE2 at Bass River is 1.1 wt% (van 397 Helmond, 2014); this is slightly higher than Smith Elementary (0.83 wt%) and Hope Plantation (0.63 398 wt%) and slightly lower than the next closest published shelf site to the southwest, the Sun Spinks core in 399 Mississippi (1.4 wt %, Lowery et al., 2017).
-Sequence stratigraphic analysis of Cenomanian/Turonian 400 sediments of the Clubhouse and Bass River Formations show that these sediments represent maximum 401 sea level rise across the boundary on the Atlantic Coastal Plain (Miller et al., 2004; Aleman Gonzalez et 402 al., 2020).
-The location of the Hope Plantation core (lowest TOC values) higher on the inner paleoshelf relative to Smith Elementary School and Bass River (higher TOC values) suggests that TOC wt% on the 403 404 shelf during OAE2 was, at least in part, a function of paleodepth.
-To be sure, these TOC values are 405 certainly lower than values found offshore in the open ocean or along upwelling margins in the eastern proto-North Atlantic.
-For example, Deep Sea Drilling Project Site 603, on the lower continental rise 406 directly offshore of North Carolina, has an average TOC of 5.4 wt % during OAE2 (Kuypers et al., 2004), 407 408 while the upwelling-prone region at Tarfaya, Morocco has an average TOC of 8.0 wt% (Kolonic et al., 409 2005).
+- 387 For example, Deep Sea Drilling Project Site 603, on the lower continental rise directly offshore of North - 388 Carolina, has an average TOC of 5.4 wt % during OAE2 (Kuypers et al., 2004), while the upwelling- - prone region at Tarfaya, Morocco has an average TOC of 8.0 wt% (Kolonic et al., 2005).

-Figure 8.
+Figure 7.
 Comparison of measured wt% TOC for the duration of OAE2 for the Sun Spinks core in Mississippi, Bass River core in New Jersey, and the Smith Elementary School and Hope Plantation cores in North Carolina.
 Age model based on the thickness of the OAE carbon isotope excursion and the orbitally-tuned duration of OAE2 at the Global Stratotype Section and Point in Pueblo, CO (Sageman et al., 2006; Meyers et al., 2012) of 540 kyr, assuming a constant sedimentation rate.